 On today’s date in 1912, Guy Weadick opened the first Calgary Stampede, which was billed as “The Greatest Outdoor Show On Earth” and “The Last and Best Great West Frontier Days Celebration.”

 The city built a rodeo arena on the fairgrounds, where more than 100,000 people attended the inaugural six-day event in September 1912, explains a 1997 story published by The Calgary Herald.
 Hundreds of cowboys from Western Canada, the U.S. and Mexico competed for $20,000 in prize money, and the event generated $120,000 in profits.

 While the first Stampede was held in 1912, the event’s roots can be traced back to 1886, when the Calgary and District Agricultural Society held its first exhibition.

 The Stampede didn’t return until after the First World War, in August 1919, when it was billed as the “Victory Stampede.”
-It’s been held annually since 1923.
+It was then held annually from 1923 until 2020, when then event was cancelled – for the first time ever – due to COVID-19.